Bisphenol A: Distribution and degradation

 BPA has been detectable in the natural environment since the 1990s and is now widely distributed.
 It is primarily a river pollutant, but has also been observed in the marine environment, in soils, and lower levels can also be detected in air.
-The solubility of BPA in water is low (~300 g/ton of water) but this is still sufficient to make it a significant means of distribution into the environment.
+The solubility of BPA in water is low (~300 g per ton of water) but this is still sufficient to make it a significant means of distribution into the environment.
 Many of the largest sources of BPA pollution are water-based, particularly wastewater from industrial facilities using BPA.

 Paper recycling can be a major source of release when this includes thermal paper, leaching from PVC items may also be a significant source, as can landfill leachate.

 In all cases, wastewater treatment can be highly effective at removing BPA, giving reductions of 91–98%.
-Regardless, the remaining 2–9% of BPA will continue through to the environment, with low levels of BPA commonly observed in surface water and sediment in the U.S. and Europe.
+Regardless, the remaining 2–9% of BPA will continue through to the environment, with low levels of BPA commonly observed in surface water and sediment in the US and Europe.

 Once in the environment BPA is aerobically biodegraded by a wide a variety of organisms.
 Its half life in water has been estimated at between 4.5 and 15 days, degradation in the air is faster than this, while soil samples degrade more slowly.
 BPA in sediment degrades most slowly of all, particularly where this is anaerobic.
 Abiotic degradation has been reported, but is generally slower than biodegradation.
 Pathways include photo-oxidation, or reactions with minerals such as goethite which may be present in soils and sediments.

 Environmental effects

 BPA is an environmental contaminant of emerging concern.
 Despite its short half-life and non-bioaccumulating character, the continuous release of BPA into the environment causes continuous exposure to both plant and animal life.
 Although many studies have been performed, these often focus on a limited range of model organisms and can use BPA concentrations well beyond environmental levels.
-As such, the precise effects of BPA on the growth, reproduction, and development of aquatic organism is not fully understood.
+As such, the precise effects of BPA on the growth, reproduction, and development of aquatic organism are not fully understood.
 Regardless, the existing data shows the effects of BPA on wildlife to be generally negative.
-BPA appears able to effect development and reproduction in a wide range of wildlife, with certain species being particularly sensitive, such as invertebrates and amphibians.
+BPA appears able to affect development and reproduction in a wide range of wildlife, with certain species being particularly sensitive, such as invertebrates and amphibians.